 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each oval, yellow, biconvex, scored tablet engraved "ISO" over "60" on one side contains isosorbide-5-mononitrate 60 mg.
+Each oval, yellow, biconvex, scored tablet engraved "ISO" over "60" on one side contains 60 mg of isosorbide-5-mononitrate.
 Nonmedicinal ingredients: hydroxypropyl methylcellulose, lactose, stearic acid, colloidal silicon dioxide, and yellow ferric oxide.